- Agriculture Lighting & Equipment

 - Lower energy bills

 - Financial incentives

-An energy assessment may vary in scope and typcially range between $200-$400 dollars.
+A home energy assessment helps pinpoint where your home is wasting energy, what you can do to save money and enjoy greater comfort, and determines the best order to complete improvements.
+It’s performed by a trained and certified Trade Ally contractor who will also look at health and safety issues that may be present.
+Energy assessments may vary in scope and typically range between $200-$400 dollars.
 Final scope and cost often depend upon the age, size, and condition of your home.
 If you qualify for Tier 2 incentives, the assessment fee is reduced to a $50 co-pay.

 |20-29% energy reduction||$1,250||$1,500|